LdDl/odam/README.md

             }
         ],
-        "draw_track_settings": { # Tracker drawing settings (for WOW effect in imshow() or MJPEG streaming) "bbox_settings": { # Setting for bounding boxes (detected objects) "rgba": [255, 255, 0, 0], # Color of bounding box border
+        "draw_track_settings": { # Tracker drawing settings (for WOW effect in imshow() or MJPEG streaming) "max_points_in_track": 150, # Restriction for maximum points in single track "bbox_settings": { # Setting for bounding boxes (detected objects) "rgba": [255, 255, 0, 0], # Color of bounding box border
                 "thickness": 2 # Thickness as is